 Temporary Rule 1 [deleted]

 Temporary Rule 3 Access to the public gallery

-1. In light of the ongoing public response to the Novel coronavirus COVID-19, members of the public shall not be admitted to the public gallery during any meeting of the Parliament from the date of dissolution until either such time as the newly elected Parliamentary corporation has taken a decision on public access to the Parliament, Holyrood or 30 June 2021, whichever is the earlier.
+1. In light of the ongoing public response to the Novel coronavirus COVID-19, members of the public shall not be admitted to the public gallery during any meeting of the Parliament until 9 October 2021.

-2. Notwithstanding paragraph 1, the Presiding Officer may decide to admit members of the public to the public gallery in advance of those timescales if relevant legislation and public health guidance allow for it.
+2. Notwithstanding paragraph 1, the Presiding Officer may decide to admit members of the public to the public gallery in advance of 9 October 2021 if relevant legislation and public health guidance allow for it.

 3. Where provisions contained in the temporary rule are in conflict with other standing order provisions, those in the temporary rule have precedence.

 Temporary Rule 4 Change to Mandatory Committee Remit and Name

 1. This rule applies to the committee mentioned in Rule 6.8.
 It ceases to apply when the Parliament has taken a decision to amend rule 6.8 in accordance with Rule 17.1 or on 31 December 2021, whichever is the earlier.